primebeast/youdemi.github.io/README.md

-# collage
+# YouDemi
-collage or school website design by Hemant Yadav
+Educational website design by Hemant Yadav

-using html css and javascript
+Using HTML, CSS and Javascript